Prepare a Mirror Database for Mirroring (SQL Server)

 Before a database mirroring session can start, the database owner or system administrator must make sure that the mirror database has been created and is ready for mirroring.
 Creating a new mirror database minimally requires taking a full backup of the principal database and a subsequent log backup and restoring them both onto the mirror server instance, using WITH NORECOVERY.

 The principal and mirror server instances must be running on the same version of SQL Server.
 While it is possible for the mirror server to have a higher version of SQL Server, this configuration is only recommended during a carefully planned upgrade process.
 In such a configuration, you run the risk of an automatic failover, in which data movement is automatically suspended because data cannot move to a lower version of SQL Server.
-For more information, see Minimize Downtime for Mirrored Databases When Upgrading Server Instances.
+For more information, see Upgrading Mirrored Instances.

 The database must use the full recovery model.